4 Steps to a Great Gay Relationship

 - Request

-1. Observation: This part of the communication process is about describing what we hear or see.
-We describe what we like or dislike, without judgment, evaluation or blame. e.g. “John, I notice that your clothes are on the floor”
+1. Observation: This part of the communication process describes what we hear or see.
+We describe what we like or dislike without judgment, evaluation, or blame. e.g., “John, I notice that your clothes are on the floor”

-3. Need: When we state our need, we are expressing what our values are, and how they are connected to the observation.
+3. Need: When we state our needs, we are expressing what our values are and how they are connected to the observation.
 Here is how you might link the first 3 steps: “John, I notice that your clothes are on the floor, and I feel irritated because I have a need for a clean house.”
 It is important to note that the need is not about John picking up his clothes.
-A need is often related to a value that we believe is important, and for this reason they tend to be more broad and general, such as, “I need to feel appreciated”; “I need to be professional and on time”; or “I have a need to be honest and open with those I love”.
+A need is often related to a value that we believe is important, and for this reason, they tend to be more broad and general, such as, “I need to feel appreciated”; “I need to be professional and on time”; or “I need to be honest and open with those I love.”

-4. Request: This is the part of the model where we make a request for change.
-The request is what we want from the other that would enrich our life.
-So the last part of the example might be “John, I would really appreciate it if you would pick up your clothes and put them in the laundry.”
+4. Request: This is the part of the model where we make a change request.
+The request is what we want from others that would enrich our lives.
+So the last part of the example might be, “John, I would appreciate it if you would pick up your clothes and put them in the laundry.”

-In my experience, this is a wonderful way to deepen your relationship and to voice your feelings, needs, and requests, in a way that you can truly be heard.
+In my experience, this is a wonderful way to deepen your relationship and voice your feelings, needs, and requests to be heard truly.

 NVC Process